vialer/vialer-js/README.md

 ## Platform reach
 Vialer-js is a readable environment-agnostic ES2017 codebase that uses a simple but powerful reactive data-oriented design.
-This allows Vialer-js to run on a range of platforms with a suitable JavaScript runtime.
-At the moment, our priority is to first to offer a Blink-compatible WebExtension, followed by an Electron desktop app, headless Node.js support, using custom website widgets and we would like to investigate whether an Android mobile WebView would be a suitable medium for a mobile application.
+This allows it to run on several suitable JavaScript runtimes.
+At the moment, this includes:
+* Blink-compatible WebExtension browsers (Opera, Chrome, Chromium)
+* Electron desktop app

+Headless Node.js support is implemented partially, to be able to run unit tests without having to mock data.
+Calling from Node.js is not supported yet though.

 ## Want to learn more?